Goodbye Cruel World (Elvis Costello album): Recording

 Recording for the album took place over two weeks in March 1984 at Trevor Horn's Sarm West Studios in London.
 Although Costello had initially thought of Richard Thompson to produce, Langer and Winstanley ultimately returned following Punch the Clock's commercial performance.
 From the start, the artist and producers disagreed on the album's direction.
 The former envisioned a "ragged, folk rock sound", while the latter wanted their signature style.
 Langer later stated:

 After two weeks of struggling with live takes of the tracks, Costello stated that he and the producers "called a truce": Langer and Winstanley were allowed to give their commercial touch on "The Only Flame in Town" and a cover of an obscure Teacher's Edition B-side, "I Wanna Be Loved", while the remaining tracks went untouched.
 Costello recalled having a miserable time during recording, saying in 2004 that the record turned into "a battle to sustain some pace against my desire to make everything slow and mournful."

-Several outside musicians guested on the album: Daryl Hall of Hall & Oates sang harmony vocals on "The Only Flame in Town", Green Gartside of Scritti Politti sang backing vocals on "I Wanna Be Loved", trombonist Big Jim Paterson returned from Punch the Clock and Gary Barnacle added saxophone to a few tracks; Barnacle's parts reflected the style of the times.
+Several outside musicians guested on the album: Daryl Hall of Hall & Oates sang harmony vocals on "The Only Flame in Town", Green Gartside of Scritti Politti sang backing vocals on "I Wanna Be Loved", trombonist Big Jim Paterson returned from Punch the Clock and Gary Barnacle added saxophone to a few tracks.
 The extra players did little to liven the spirits of the Attractions, who remained resentful throughout.
 Bruce Thomas later remarked: "They were just there to inject an extra element that meant we weren't stuck with each other all the time.
 The same four guys who were probably not on a creative high at the time."
 The album was completed in early April 1984.